No confidence: Dish shareholders spurn all three resolutions

 No confidence: Dish shareholders spurn all three resolutions3 min read .
-Updated: 08 Mar 2022, 11:47 PM IST
+08 Mar 2022

 Current Sebi rules require a company with more than ₹1,000 crore in revenue to have at least six directors